 Seasoned veterans that gravitate towards slabs or vertical faces might also be better off with a neutral and moderate climbing shoe.
 Why?
 Because a near-vertical wall will have little to no overhang, standing on a foothold would be far easier in a neutral or moderate shoe, as this allows you to use the edges and ball of your foot more effectively.
 Smearing is also much easier in flatter shoes for the same reason; a larger surface gives your foot more surface contact on the wall.

-The History of Aggressive Climbing Shoes
+The History of Downturned Climbing Shoes

-Aggressive climbing shoes originated as a solution to increasingly difficult climbs being established by pro climbers in the 1990s.
+Highly cambered shoes originated as a solution to increasingly difficult climbs being established by pro climbers in the 1990s.
 The old-school neutral shoes did not cut it when it came to overhanging walls and miniature footholds.

 For the Europeans, the La Sportiva Mirage hit the climbing scene in 1995.
 Like the UFO, the Mirage featured a downturned camber, although it was significantly more aggressive and asymmetrical than the UFO.
 With a severe downturn that matched the way a foot naturally arches, its ballet-esque design allowed 20th-century climbers to approach problems in a completely new way.